kyrylomalyi82/civobot/README.md

 Example Usage
 Start a game:

-!startgame
+- !startgame

-Add players to the game:
+-Add players to the game:
 !players @Player1 @Player2 @Player3

-Set the number of civilization picks:
+-Set the number of civilization picks:
 !picks 3

-Set the bot language to Spanish:
+-Set the bot language to Spanish:
 !setlang es
 Future Features

-Expanded Game Mechanics: Additional commands for handling in-game actions and results.
-Advanced Player Statistics: Track player performance and historical game data.
-Enhanced World Generation Options: More customizable world generation settings.
-Contact

 Feel free to reach out if you have questions or want to contribute to the project: